nayaba/pw-lesson-05/README.md

 let price = 19.99; // Yep, decimals are cool too
 ```

-In JavaScript, there's no difference between integers and floats—they're all just 'number' types.
+In JavaScript, there's no difference between integers and floats (aka decimal points)—they're all just 'number' types.

 #### Boolean
 Booleans are the yes-or-no, true-or-false, on-or-off of the data types.
 There are only two possible values: